 Lotte Lehmann was renowned for her Lieder interpretations, but what does the word Lieder mean?
 It means simply German art songs.
 Here’s art song’s brief description: a poem set to music, usually for trained voice and piano with a duration of about three minutes.
 Other English words are solo song, art-song, artsong, classical song, piano song etc. In German the word for such classical song is Lied (singular) and Lieder (plural).
 It is the German practice to capitalize their nouns.
 But this concise definition really doesn’t touch the soul of Lieder.
 The elements (a quartet if you like: poet, composer, singer and pianist) work together, each complimenting the other.
-Many scholars have suggested that really great poetry shouldn’t be set in song; it should stand on its own merits.
+Many scholars have suggested that really great poetry shouldn’t be set as song; it should stand on its own merits.
 And it is certainly true that epic poetry is seldom set to music.
 But lyric poetry, of whatever language, has inspired composers right down to our own times to set and even enhance a poem, often making it more accessible, highlighting elements that only music can.
 Lyric poetry tends to be short, concise, often deals with love, nature and other elements favored by the Romantic artists of the 18th and 19th Centuries.

 But though Lieder may have reached a climax in expression, appreciation and perfection during the 19th Century, art song is indeed still being written, performed and recorded today.
 In fact, this may be seen as another golden age of art song performance because it has become too expensive to record operas, thus many gifted singers record art song recitals instead.